Our Story

 Annie Landless

-Annie works full time alongside Tony, overseeing the farm and market garden, she is often out and about in the fields with her dog or keeping on top of farm planning and paperwork behind the scenes.
-In addition to working on the farm Annie trains farmers in methods to visually assess soil health with Soilmentor and mentors farmers in the Cotswolds transitioning to regenerative farming with Pasture for Life.
+Annie oversees the farm and market garden, splitting her time between the fields and farm office.
+She is passionate about grass-fed cattle, mob grazing, soil health, biodiversity, population grains and food system change.
+Annie manages the team as well as relationships with mills, butchers, brewers and restaurants.
+In addition to working on the farm Annie trains farmers in methods to visually assess soil health with Soilmentor and mentors farmers transitioning to regenerative farming with Pasture for Life.

 Aaron Kinnear